chdenat/ACF-Json-location-Manager/Readme.md

 ]);
 ```
 ### Creating directories
-- create an `json-dir` directory (`acf-json` if you do not use your own settings) in your plugins or themes
+Create an `json-dir` directory (`acf-json` if you do not use your own settings) in the plugins or themes you want
-if they are not existing.
+to save your json files, if they are not existing.
 And it's all !! (the `load-json` will be automatically created !

 ### Using AJLM